cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

 gcloud compute config-ssh
 ```

 to update your ssh configuration file and print the configured hostname at the end of `make up`.
+From a terminal, you can ssh into the hostname printed at the end of `make up`.
 In order to connect from IDEs or otherwise, it may be helpful to update your `~/.ssh/config` file with something similar to (updated to reference the key files you use with google cloud platform)

 ```shell
 Host gcp